globin/vatsim-open-sector-data/SPECIFICATION.md

   - a CTR **Position** with frequency `null` and prefix `CALLSIGN PREFIX` is created for each entry
   - **Sector**s are created from the relevant combinations of **Element Volume**s and `position_priority` generated (smaller original polygon -> higher priority)

-TODO: better wording of the above, check for edge cases
+**TODO**: better wording of the above, check for edge cases

 #### simaware-tracon-project

-No licence exists so all data is copyrighted by the respective author, approval to relicense is requred!
+No licence exists so all data is copyrighted by the respective author, approval to relicense is required!

 Essentially the same process as vatspy-data-project